Equestrian Order of the Holy Sepulchre of Jerusalem

 Theme: The Annunciation

-This morning, after breakfast, you will start the day by visiting Cana where you will visit the Franciscan Wedding Church.
-Couples will have the opportunity participate in the ceremony of renewing their Wedding Vows, led by your Spiritual Director.
+This morning, after breakfast, you will start the day by visiting Cana where you will go to the Franciscan Wedding Church.
+Couples will have the opportunity to participate in the ceremony of renewing their Wedding Vows, led by your Spiritual Director.
 Your next visit will be to Nazareth, where you will visit the Byzantine Church of St. Joseph, and Mary's Well.
 From there, you will walk the pilgrimage trail into the Church of the Annunciation to celebrate the Liturgy, and then a quick tour, including the Archeological Garden where you will see the 1st century remains of houses from the time of Christ.
 You will also visit the Museum where we see inscriptions left by pilgrims venerating the Virgin Mary, including the 2nd century A.D. inscription showing Xeria Maria 'Ave Maria', considered to be the oldest venerating signs of the Blessed Virgin.
 Following lunch, it is on to Caesarea, which was once the ancient capital of the Roman province.
 The tour will start by viewing the impressive archaeological remains of the Roman and Byzantine city that once dominated the region.
-It was at Caesarea that Peter came to understand that the "Good News" was not for Jews only, but for the whole world.
+It was at Caesarea that Peter came to understand that the “Good News” was not for Jews only, but for the whole world.
 Here, He baptized the Roman Centurion, Cornelius, and his family.
 It was from Caesarea that Paul set sail for Rome, an event that eventually brought Christianity to the World.
 Continue north to Haifa to visit Stella Maris, a Carmelite Monastery dedicated to Our Lady of Mt Carmel and located over the cave where Elijah lived.
-Return to the Sea of Galilee for dinner and overnight.
+Return to Tiberias, located near the Sea of Galilee, for a wonderful dinner and overnight.

 Theme: The Ministry of Christ in the Galilee

 After breakfast, we will begin the day with a boat ride on the Sea of Galilee.
 After this, we will view the remains of a boat that dates back to the time of Jesus, found buried in mud.
 We will then travel north to visit Caesarea Philippi, also known as Banias.
 It was here that Peter recognized Jesus as the Messiah and where Jesus told St. Peter, "You are the Rock, and upon this rock I will build my Church."
 Banias is also the source of the River Jordan.
 Continue to Capernaum, from where Jesus launched his Ministry; see the synagogue which dates to the time of Jesus and the Church built over the site of Peter's home.
-We will stop for lunch, and then celebrate the Liturgy at the Mt. of Beatitude, the scene of Jesus' great Sermon on the Mount.
+We will celebrate the Liturgy here, and then stop for lunch before we arrive at the Mt. of Beatitude, the scene of Jesus' great Sermon on the Mount.
 Nearby is Tabgha, where Jesus fed the crowd of 5,000 and onto the site known as "Peter's Primacy".
 Here, after His resurrection, Jesus met with His disciples and told Peter to "feed my lambs; feed my sheep."
 [John 21:9].
 Then we will see the Sower Cove, located midway between Tabgha and Capernaum, where Jesus was pushed out on a boat by the crowd and taught from the parable of sower.
 Our last visit will be the remains of the fishing village of Magdala (Aramaic for "elegant").
 During the time of Jesus it was a thriving place that exported dried fish and garum (a fish sauce reduction popular in Roman cooking).
 Excavations done by the Franciscans in the 1970s revealed the residential area of the village and the docks where the fishing boats would unload the fish caught in the Sea of Galilee.
 In 2009 a chance discovery revealed a 1st Century synagogue at the entrance to the village from the West.
 It is also assumed that Mary Magdalene was born here.
-Then walk to the nearby "Valley of the Doves", to see "the Jesus Trail", and the ancient road that was walked by our Lord.
+Then walk to the nearby “Valley of the Doves”, to see “the Jesus Trail”, and the ancient road that was walked by our Lord.
 End the day at Dinner and overnight at your hotel.

 Day 5, Sunday, April 10: Mt.
 Tabor – Jericho – Jordan River - Jerusalem